Florida Resources for Military Travelers and Veterans

 The Florida Defense Alliance was created to increase military value, enhance base capabilities and promote multi-service synergies for Florida’s military bases, while supporting and enhancing the quality of life of Florida military families: enterpriseflorida.com/floridadefense

-For information on the moving companies that offer military discounts, check out MovingFeedback.
+For information on other moving companies that offer military discounts, check out MovingFeedback.

 The Florida Department of Veterans’ Affairs is where Florida veterans can access earned services, benefits and support. floridavets.org/benefits-services